 Master of Science in Criminal Justice Admission Requirements

-- Baccalaureate degree in criminal justice with a minimum cumulative GPA of 3.0 from an accredited college or university
+- Baccalaureate degree in criminal justice with a minimum cumulative GPA of 3.0 from a regionally accredited college or university

 - Completed application including narrative component

 - Three completed recommendation forms

 - Professional goal statement

 Applicants who possess a baccalaureate degree not in criminal justice may also be considered for admission to the MSCJ program.
 However, they must first complete undergraduate courses CJAD 101: Introduction to Criminal Justice and CJAD 415: Criminal Procedures, earning a "B" or higher in both.
 Subsequent to successful completion of these courses their file may be reviewed for admission to the MSCJ program.